torvalds/linux/Documentation/dev-tools/kasan.rst

 --------

 KernelAddressSANitizer (KASAN) is a dynamic memory error detector designed to find out-of-bound and use-after-free bugs.
-KASAN has two modes: generic KASAN (similar to userspace ASan) and software tag-based KASAN (similar to userspace HWASan).
+KASAN has three modes:
+1. generic KASAN (similar to userspace ASan),
+2. software tag-based KASAN (similar to userspace HWASan),
+3. hardware tag-based KASAN (based on hardware memory tagging).

-KASAN uses compile-time instrumentation to insert validity checks before every memory access, and therefore requires a compiler version that supports that.
+Software KASAN modes (1 and 2) use compile-time instrumentation to insert validity checks before every memory access, and therefore require a compiler version that supports that.

 Generic KASAN is supported in both GCC and Clang.
 With GCC it requires version 8.3.0 or later.
 Any supported Clang version is compatible, but detection of